Lanecrest/SolarFlareRevamp/README.md

 - In the unfortunate scenario where a Short Circuit (Zzzt) happens during a Solar Flare, everything on that grid will lose power (as normal) since the batteries empty out.

 ## Vanilla Factions Expanded - Ancients
-- Compatibility to not affect how ancient technology works during Solar Flares, including ancient batteries (they will not drain like normal batteries).
+- Compatibility to not affect how ancient technology works during Solar Flares, including ancient batteries (they will not drain like normal batteries will in the new event).

 # FAQ
 - Is this compatible with [mod name]?
   - This should be compatible with any mod as long as it does not change Solar Flare behavior, and even then, it would still be technically compatible (in that it shouldn't cause any errors) as this doesn't modify the existing Solar Flare game event.
-Instead, it adds a newly defined event and makes it so this new event triggers _in place of_ of regular Solar Flares (and the implementation was done this way exactly so it would not break any mods that add numerous features and just so happen to do something to Solar Flares as well).
+Instead, it adds a newly defined event and makes it so this new event triggers _in place of_ of regular Solar Flares.
+And considering the only thing a Solar Flare does is disable electricity, this mods still does that so should work as expected in most cases.
   - For any mods where specific compatibility was accounted for, refer to the "features" section above.
-- Does this do anything other than change how Solar Flares work?
-  - Yes and no. You can review the source to see exactly how it works and what it does, but plainly speaking, all this mod does is create a new Solar Flare game condition that triggers anytime a regular Solar Flare _would_ trigger, and the event still disables electronics as normal.
-What it adds, is a check to see if any of your buildings are connected to batteries and if so, they remain powered as long as the batteries have stored energy.
-It also causes batteries to drain at a quicker rate during Solar Flares.
-This behavior only occurs while the new Solar Flare game condition is active.

 # ChangeLog
-## 0.3.3 [08/24/24]
+## 0.3.3 [08/25/24]
-- Updated some typos and references.
 - Identified a bug that prevents the custom Solar Flare from triggering during normal gameplay (currently will only trigger via dev mode).
-This is a serious bug that needs to be fixed before widespread release.
+Updated patching to see if this fixes.
+- Updated some unrelated typos and references.

 ## 0.3.2 [08/17/24]
 - Changed scope of mod to focus on Solar Flare behavior exclusively.
 This was done so development can focus on ensuring maximum compabibility with other mods around Solar Flare behavior.